MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 ### 3.1.
 Setting Up the Contract

-To interact with an ERC-20 contract, you'll need to create a Contract instance from starknet.js using the WalletAccount instance.
+To interact with an ERC-20 contract, you'll need to create a contract instance from `starknet.js` using the `WalletAccount` instance.
 Assuming the ABI is loaded from a JSON file, here's how you would do it:

 ```typescript
 import { Contract } from "starknet";